30-31 October, San Jose, CA (USA)

 Steve Richardson | LDS Church

-Steve Richardson is the manager of Translation Systems in the LDS Church’s Publishing Services Department, where he has worked for the last four years overseeing the Church’s use of translation management systems, translator workbenches, and machine translation systems for over 90 languages and 1000 translators.
-Previously, he completed a 3-year mission assignment in Brazil with his wife and younger children, and 17 years at Microsoft Research as a Principal Researcher and manager of the Machine Translation Group, which created the Microsoft Translator.
-Prior to his time at Microsoft, he spent 11 years at IBM working in natural language processing, including at the TJ Watson Research Center.
-He holds Bachelor's and Master’s degrees in Computer Science and Linguistics from Brigham Young University and a PhD in Computer Science from the City University of New York.
-During his career, Dr. Richardson has served on numerous advisory boards and conference program committees in organizations such as the Translation Automation User Society (TAUS) and the Association for Machine Translation in the Americas (AMTA).
+Steve Richardson is the manager of Translation Systems in the LDS Church’s Publishing Services Department.
+Previously, he completed a 3-year mission assignment in Brazil, and 17 years at Microsoft Research as a Principal Researcher and manager of the Machine Translation Group, which created the Microsoft Translator.
+Prior to that, he spent 11 years at IBM working in natural language processing, including at the TJ Watson Research Center.
+He holds BA and MA degrees in Computer Science and Linguistics from BYU and a PhD in Computer Science from the City University of New York.
+Dr. Richardson has served on numerous advisory boards and conference program committees in organizations such as TAUS and AMTA.
 He is the author and/or editor of various books, conference proceedings, research papers, and numerous patents in NLP and MT.

 Address of the hotel: